maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 11.`\|`ITL`| :large_blue_diamond: :small_blue_diamond:

-Now there is a secondary fog layer hta tyou can add with the **Second Fog Density** and **Second Height Falloff**.
+Now there is a secondary fog layer that you can add with the **Second Fog Density** and **Second Height Falloff**.
 You can also adjust the height relative to the first fog layer with the **Fog Height Offset**.
 If the density is set to `0` there is no secondary fog at all.

 https://user-images.githubusercontent.com/5504953/188612829-bc4bd408-532a-4a21-967e-69cc4e289ff1.mp4